Azure-Samples/virtual-machines-scheduled-events-discover-endpoint-for-non-vnet-vm/python/README.md

 ### Files

 1.	discovery.py – This contains the core logic and is the entry point.
-2.	util.py – This contains a bunch of utility/helper functions.
+2.	util.py – This contains utility functions used by main discovery script and the sample script.

 ### How does endpoint discovery work?